Theboys619/novation-launchpad/docs/index.md

 	- Stops text from scrolling on screen if it is looping
 - **rect**
 	- Arguments: `color, x, y, width, height`
-	- Makes a rectangle of leds to light up at (x, y).
+	- Makes a rectangle of leds to light up at (x, y)
 - **rectTo - Old**
 	- Arguments: `color, x, y, x2, y2`
-	- Makes a rectangle from a led (x, y) to another (x2, y2).
+	- Makes a rectangle from a led (x, y) to another (x2, y2)
 - **sysexEnabled**
 	- No Arguments
 	- Returns true or false if sysex is enabled or not